RaphaelSchuenzel/feedphant/README.md

 $ npm run dev
 ```

-> Tip: For Sequelize to hard-sync the database schema, deleting all tables & creating new ones based on the given models, use `-- sync-hard`.
+> Tip: For Sequelize to hard-sync the database schema, use `-- sync-hard`.
+This will delete all tables & create new ones based on the model specifications. **Do not use in production.**

 ## Deploying

-Ensure that you have _disabled_ the `debug` option within the [config](config).
+Detailed production documentation coming soon.

+---

 1. Build the application.